Bring Your Own Token

 duplicate processor token within emailThe same processor token appears twice under a single email.Remove the duplicate from that email's token list.

-duplicate processor token in batchThe same processor token appears more than once in your request.Each token must have a unique processor token.
+duplicate processor token in batchThe same processor token appears more than once in your request.Each email must have a unique processor token.

-email conflict (concurrent request)Another request created a token for this email at the same time.The other request won.
-Check if the token already exists.
+email conflict (concurrent request)Another request created a token for this email at the same time.The other request succeeded.
+Check if the token already exists before retrying.

-email or processor token conflict (concurrent request)Another request used this email or processor token at the same time.The other request won.
-Check if the token already exists.
+email or processor token conflict (concurrent request)Another request used this email or processor token at the same time.The other request succeeded.
+Check if the token already exists before retrying.

-When the API returns an HTTP error response, no tokens were created.
-The entire request is rejected.
-Processor tokens can be used again when calling the Bloom API since they were not ingested.
+When the API returns an HTTP error, no tokens were created and the entire request is rejected.
+Processor tokens that were not ingested can be reused in a subsequent call.

 StatusWhen